 Do you have a favorite place to read?
 The Internet is full of amazing reading nooks and dream libraries.
 I find myself getting lost in the pictures dreaming of spending a day there.
 When it comes to getting kids excited about reading, you want to ensure that they have a great area that they can call their own.
 While we may wish for fantastic libraries that aren’t meant to be (I realize now I will never have the library from Beauty and the Beast), there are lots of ways that you can carve out a small area in your home and make it the perfect place to read.
 Today’s book takes a fun look at what a perfect reading area needs.

 Standard Disclosure: This post contains affiliate links.
-In order to support this blog and continue providing free content, I may receive a commission from purchases you make through the links in this post.
+I may receive a commission from purchases you make through the links in this post.
 I received a copy of the book in exchange for my honest review.
 All thoughts and opinions are my own.

 A Place to Read was written and illustrated by Leigh Hodgkinson.
 It is a is a fun book about finding just the right place to enjoy your book.
 The story follows a little boy as he searches for the very best reading spot.
 The rhyming text is full of fun sounds and comparisons, and the illustrations are vivid and colorful.
 Kids will enjoy the silly places that the main character tries to find his reading spot, while parents will appreciate the beautiful sentiment at the end of the story.